Margaret Minnicks has been an online writer for many years. She researches and shares remedies for using certain products for illnesses.

 Some people don't care what day of the week or what time of the day they go to the doctor.
 Often the receptionist will ask you the day and time you would like an appointment.
-You don't have to accept any day or any time of the day unless it can't be avoided.
+You don't have to accept any day or any time of the day when it is not convenient for you.
 Since you have a choice, there are days and times that are better for making a doctor's appointment.

 Many doctors admit they tend to lose their focus around 3 p.m.
 They have to regroup before they can effectively diagnose patients until the end of the day.
 Since they are aware of the slump in the early afternoon, they usually go for a much-needed break to get a snack or a cup of coffee.

 A study confirms that most doctors do have what is called a “3 o’clock fade” and it could affect how they treat their patients.
 They also have "decision fatigue."